pulumi/docs/content/docs/reference/pkg/azure-nextgen/resources/templatespecversion.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const templateSpecVersion = new azure_nextgen.resources.TemplateSpecVersion("templateSpecVersion", {
+const templateSpecVersion = new azure_nextgen.resources.v20190601preview.TemplateSpecVersion("templateSpecVersion", {
     description: "This is version v1.0 of our template content",
     location: "eastus",
     resourceGroupName: "templateSpecRG",